 Dentists are well equipped to remove many types of teeth.
 Tooth extractions that are more complicated – like ones involving impacted wisdom teeth – require the expertise of an oral surgeon.
 Extractions are very common and can be done with general or local anesthesia.

-Drs.
-Henzel & Smith uses the most modern techniques to ensure that tooth extractions are done as safely and comfortably as possible.
+Henzel Smith Family Dentistry uses the most modern techniques to ensure that tooth extractions are done as safely and comfortably as possible.

 Wisdom Teeth Removal